Be Careful to Say Happy New Year in Japan?!

 しんねん おめでとう ございます。

-This phrase can only be used after the arrival of the new year.
+This expression can also only be used after the New Year has arrived.